 recovering their dignity.

-Dawn’s Place proactively supports women affected by commercial sexual exploitation (CSE) and its abuse by providing services to women, raising awareness through education, and generating prevention, public policy reform and community collaborations.
+Dawn’s Place pro-actively supports women affected by commercial sexual exploitation (CSE) and its abuse by providing services to women, raising awareness through education, and generating prevention, public policy reform and community collaborations.
 Because we believe that CSE is a violation of human rights and the most extreme form of domestic violence, Dawn’s Place works to improve the lives of women trapped by, or at risk for CSE, by providing housing, trauma recovery services, vocational training and other services.

-Our house is equiped with ten bedrooms in which our women can rest in privacy and peace.
+Our house is equipped with ten bedrooms in which our women can rest in privacy and peace.
 Each was set up to promote the comfort and healing that these women need.
 Currently we keep a number of beds set aside specifically to meet the needs of foreign trafficked women but also make sure to tend to the needs of domestically commerically sexually exploited women as well.
-This is part of what sets our program appart from the rest of such programs in the U.S.; that we tend to the needs of both foreign and domestically trafficked, prostituted, and pimped women.
+This is part of what sets our program apart from the rest of such programs in the U.S.; that we tend to the needs of both foreign and domestically trafficked, prostituted, and pimped women.

 Sister Eileen White: Our Day Residential Coordinator is responsible for coordinating activities, support services, scheduling, and occasional transportation for the residents.
 She serves as the liaison between service providers and residents, and collaborates with the social worker/case manager at Dawn's Place.
 Her fluency in Spanish is critical when dealing with Spanish-speaking residents, whether domestic or international.
 Eileen's background experiences include education of youth and adults, administration, and advocacy for the vulnerable in our society.
 Her qualifications include strategic planning, problem solving, and conflict management.